Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 # A file inside the package directory
 # If the tool writes config files to its own folders
 [[ConfigFiles]]
+Id = 0
 Type = "File"
 Description = "Main configuration file" [[ConfigFiles.Paths]]
 OS = "any"
 Path = "{PackageDir}/bin/config/config.json"

-# Example of using globs with a base directory
+# Example of using 'by extension' with a base directory
 [[ConfigFiles]]
+Id = 1
-Type = "Glob"
+Type = "ByExtension"
-Description = "All XML files in the config directory" [[ConfigFiles.Paths]]
+Description = "All JSON files in the config directory" [[ConfigFiles.Paths]]
 OS = "any"
 Path = "{PackageDir}/bin/config"